 Think about how you want your wedding day to feel.
 Do you want it to feel relaxed and informal, where the day floats along with little fuss, or do you want a traditional, formal feeling where there's more structure to the day.

-Use your gut feeling to guide you and talk it through so that you both feel happy with it and it feels like YOU.
+Use your gut feeling to guide you.
+Talk it through so that you both feel happy with it and it feels like YOU.

 Choose your Venue

-For some you may have already chosen your venue, therefore you may know the type of style you are going to have.
+You may have already chosen your venue.
+Therefore you may know the type of style you are going to have.

 But if you have not chosen your venue, then once you have determined your style this will enable you to select a venue to suit it.
 The venue is a huge part in determining that style.
 Think about whether the venue is modern or vintage?
 What colours and textures are already part of the venue that you won't be able to change?
 This is a very important step that will help you to move forward with your ideas.